Time-interleaved ADC: Widespread adoption

 By the late 1990s, TI ADCs had become commercially viable.
 One of the key projects that showcased the potential of TI ADCs was the development of the GSM (Global System for Mobile Communications) standard, where high-speed ADCs were essential for digital signal processing in mobile phones.
 Companies like Analog Devices and Texas Instruments began to offer TI ADCs as standard products, enabling widespread adoption in various applications.

 Nowadays

 The 21st century has seen continued innovation in TI ADC technology.
 Researchers and engineers have focused on further improving the performance and integration of TI ADCs to meet the growing demands of digital systems.
 Key figures in this era include Boris Murmann and his colleagues at Stanford University, who have contributed to the development of advanced calibration techniques and low-power design methods for TI ADCs.

 Future perspectives

 Today, TI ADCs are used in a wide range of applications, from 5G telecommunications to high-resolution medical imaging.
-The future of TI ADCs looks promising, with ongoing research focusing on further improving their performance and expanding their application areas.
-Emerging technologies such as autonomous vehicles, advanced radar systems, and artificial intelligence-driven signal processing will continue to drive the demand for high-speed, high-resolution ADCs.
+Ongoing research aims to improve their performance and expand their applications.
+Emerging technologies such as autonomous vehicles, advanced radar systems, and artificial intelligence-driven signal processing, contribute to the demand for high-speed, high-resolution ADCs.